-- Running the experiment again under the null, how often would data look more extreme than our data? - What is the highest Type I error rate at which our data would not lead to rejection of the null hypothesis?
+- Running the experiment again under the null, how often would data look at least as extreme as our data? - What is the highest Type I error rate at which our data would not lead to rejection of the null hypothesis?